-The internal auditor has delivered their schedule of work, mainly as planned.
-This was, however, impacted by the partial school closures during the year.
+The internal auditor has delivered their schedule of work as planned.
 No material control issues were identified as a result of the work undertaken.

 Review of effectiveness

 As accounting officer, the Chief Executive Officer has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by: